-Our executive compensation program is designed to attract and retain our executive officers, align the interests of our executive officers with the interests of our stockholders, and incentivize and reward performance that contributes to our short-term and long-term success.
-Generally, this is accomplished by tying a substantial portion of our executive officers' total compensation to the achievement of meaningful pre-set, objective financial or operating goals, such as in our annual incentive program, or to our stock price, via our long-term incentive program, making it variable and thus putting it "at risk".
-For 2022, the material elements of our executive compensation program were base salary, annual cash bonuses tied to corporate performance goals, and equity-based compensation in the form of both stock options and RSUs.
+Our executive compensation program is designed to attract and retain our NEOs, align the interests of our NEOs with the interests of our stockholders, and incentivize and reward performance that contributes to our short-term and long-term success.
+Generally, this is accomplished by tying a substantial portion of our NEOs' total compensation to the achievement of meaningful pre-set, objective financial or operating goals, such as in our annual incentive program, or to our stock price, via our long-term incentive program, making it variable and thus putting it "at risk".
+For 2023, the material elements of our executive compensation program were base salary, annual cash bonuses tied to corporate performance goals, and equity-based compensation in the form of both stock options and RSUs.

-2022 Key Business Highlights
+2023 Key Business Highlights

-We had a strong year in 2022, delivering exceptional results for our patients, employees and company.
+We had a strong year in 2023, delivering exceptional results for our patients, employees and company.
 Key highlights include the following:

-- recorded revenue of \$75.0 million for the full year of 2022, representing an increase of 118% compared to \$34.5 million for 2021; - achieved an install base of 167 US AquaBeam robotic systems, more than doubling our install base in the US; - increased utilization by approximately 50% in the US in 2022; - secured signed commercial contracts with numerous IDN's, which will allow us to operate in an expedited and more predictable manner; - provided best in class customer experience and brand loyalty as measured by a 92 Net Promoter Score in our customer survey;

-- attained significant increases in Private Payor Coverage for Aquablation patients; released our first ESG report highlighting our ESG-related programs, priorities, goals, and performance; signed a lease and started the process to transition our headquarters and manufacturing facilities to San Jose, CA in 2023; and grew our employee base to 428 full-time employees as of the end of 2022, representing an increase of 83% compared to the end of 2021.
+- recorded revenue of \$136.2 million for the full year of 2023, representing an increase of 82% compared to \$75.0 million for 2022; - achieved an install base of 315 US AquaBeam robotic systems, representing an increase of 89% compared to 2022; - sold approximately 18,600 handpieces in the United States - achieved average monthly U.S. account utilization of 6.6, representing an increase of approximately 10% compared to 2022; - · secured signed commercial contracts with numerous IDN's, which will allow us to operate in an expedited and more predictable manner; - maintained excellent Net Promoter Score in 2023 by providing best in class customer experience and brand loyalty - attained noteworthy increases in private payor coverage for Aquablation patients, with an estimated 95% of the US population having access to Aquablation therapy - transitioned our headquarters and manufacturing facility to San Jose, CA; and - grew our employee base to 626 employees as of the end of 2023, representing an increase of approximately 46% compared to the end of 2022.

-2022 Executive Compensation Highlights
+2023 Executive Compensation Highlights

-Consistent with our performance and compensation philosophy as detailed below, the Compensation Committee took the following key actions with respect to the total compensation of our executive officers for and during 2022:
+Consistent with our performance and compensation philosophy as detailed below, the Compensation Committee took the following key actions with respect to the total compensation of our NEOs for and during 2023:

 Base Salary.
-Consistent with our intended approach to provide compensation competitive with our peer companies, in December 2021, the Board approved increases to annual base salaries for Dr. Zadno and Messrs.
-Waters and Shiblag and Ms. Nouri effective January 1, 2022 in the range of 7-17%.
+Consistent with our intended approach to provide compensation competitive with our peer companies, in December 2022, the Board approved an increase to the annual base salary for Dr. Zadno and the Compensation Committee approved increases to annual base salaries for Messrs.
+Waters and Shiblaq and Ms. Nouri in the range of 4-11%, in each case effective April 1, 2023.

 Annual Bonus.
-Also consistent with our intent to provide compensation competitive with our peer companies, in December 2021 the Board approved an increase to the target annual bonus opportunities for our executive officers effective January 1, 2022, increasing their targets to 75% of base salary for our CEO and 50% of base salary for each other executive officer.
+Also consistent with our intent to provide compensation competitive with our peer companies, in December 2022 the Board approved an increase to the target annual bonus opportunity for Dr. Zadno to 100% of his eligible base salary, and the Compensation Committee approved an increase to the target annual bonus opportunities for each of our other NEOs, increasing their targets to 60% of eligible base salary for Messrs.
+Waters and Shiblaq, and 55% of eligible base salary for Ms. Nouri, in each case effective January 1, 2023.
 All bonus opportunities were subject to our achievement of pre-established performance goals.
-In February 2023, the Compensation Committee assessed the Company's performance against these metrics and approved cash bonus payouts of 158.6% of the target for our executive officers other than the CEO, and further recommended that the Board approve for our CEO.
-The Board subsequently approved a cash bonus payout of 158.6% of the target for our CEO.
-The cash bonuses were paid in March 2023.
+In February 2024, the Compensation Committee assessed the Company's performance against these metrics and approved (and for Dr. Zadno, recommended that the Board approve) cash bonus payouts of 83.7% of the target for our NEOs.
+The Board subsequently approved a cash bonus payout of 83.7% of the target for Dr. Zadno.
+The 2023 annual bonuses were paid in March 2024.